CromwellCruiser/Buzz-Gym-Capacity-Tracker/README.md

 # Buzz-Gym-Capacity-Tracker
-A small light widget that uses your login credentials to track the capacity of your local buzz gym.
-The widget changes colour in your system tray as capacity rises and falls, and surfaces a native Windows notification if it drops below a certain level.
+A small lightweight widget that uses your login credentials to track the occupancy of your local buzz gym.
+The widget changes colour in your system tray as occupancy rises and falls, and surfaces a native Windows notification if it drops below a certain level.

 How to use:
 1. At lines 14 and 15, input your username and password.
 Retain the quotation marks.